aspires/writings/README.md

 generally fall into the abyss of page archives.
 Any revisions, additions, or changes made are often worthless.
 This was something I wanted to avoid.
-I view mostly everything you see in this repo as a WIP, simply because _I_ and a WIP.
+I view mostly everything you see in this repo as a WIP, simply because _I_ am a WIP.
 My experience changes.
 My opinion changes.
 My writing should be able to change.
 As a corollary to this, the revision process is, in my opinion, real and valid work.
 I want older versions of these publications to be searchable.
 It's ok to see my